-"Lease bonus" means the initial cash payment made to a lessor by a lessee in consideration for the execution and conveyance of the lease.
+"Lease bonus" means the initial cash payment made to a lessor by a lessee in consideration for the execution and conveyance of the lease, and includes proceeds from assignments of leasehold interests where the Partnership retains an interest.

 "Leasehold" means an acre in which a working interest is owned.